FellippeHeitor/tcpip-experiments/README.md

 If you click the picture in the client's window, the image will be sent over to the host, which will display it.

-The "protocol"  for communication is slightly different here, with each message being marked by a "signal" at the start (using the return of the MKI$() function of an arbitraty value), followed by the data to be sent and the "<END>" marker, which is parsed for.
+The "protocol"  for communication is slightly different here, with each message being marked by a "signal" at the start (using the return of the MKI$() function of an arbitraty value), followed by the data to be sent and the `<END>` marker, which is parsed for.

 ## windowing-host-client